Dispatcher’s direct line

 Going to Work: Work orders are filled from the names listed on the Out-of-Work list, beginning at the top and working down the list.
 Call (206) 900-7822, Speak clearly, giving your name, current phone number and status (Cement Masons or Plasterer…Journeyman or Apprentice), to place your name on the Out-Of-Work list online see the button above.

 Unemployment :Local 528 is recognized by the Washington State Employment Security Department as a full-referral hiring union.
 Membership in this union generally meets the work search requirements for eligibility of unemployment benefits.
 Verification from the Union that a member is eligible for dispatch under Union rules is required.
-Failure to be available for, or refusal of dispatch, raises questions of eligibility for unemployment benefits.
+Failure to be available for, or refusal of a dispatch, can result in questions of eligibility for unemployment benefits.